cunarist/rinf/flutter_ffi_plugin/README.md

-> Currently, Rinf is in version 6 alpha, which introduces a new system making communication between Dart and Rust much easier and simpler.
+> Currently, Rinf is in version 6 alpha, introducing a new system that makes communication between Dart and Rust much easier and simpler.
 If you'd like to try out this new version, please run `flutter pub add rinf:'6.0.0-alpha'` and `rinf template`.

 # Rinf: Rust in Flutter